Skip to content

 Disproportionate effects

-Financial leaders from the G-7 nations — Canada, France, Germany, Italy, Japan, United Kingdom and United States —met at a time of skyrocketing food and energy prices brought on by a web of factors such as the coronavirus pandemic, global supply chain woes, inflation and the war in Ukraine.
+Financial leaders from the G-7 nations — Canada, France, Germany, Italy, Japan, United Kingdom and United States — met at a time of skyrocketing food and energy prices brought on by a web of factors such as the coronavirus pandemic, global supply chain woes, inflation, a nosedive in global equity markets and the war in Ukraine.
 Developing nations face widespread hunger and debt, while central bankers move to raise interest rates at the risk of recession.

 “Russia’s war of aggression is causing global economic disruptions, impacting the security of global energy supply, food production and exports of food and agricultural commodities, as well as the functioning of global supply chains in general,” said the G-7 finance leaders.
 “The economic costs of the war are felt disproportionately by vulnerable groups across all economies and particularly by those countries already facing food insecurities and elevated debt levels as consequences of the pandemic.”